Work out to your music.

 within MC-Timer.

-You can enable Shuffle Songs to play the
+You can enable Shuffle Songs independently

-new song for every music step.
+from Shuffle Exercise Suggestions.
+To play a new song for every music

-Skip to Track Middle can be
+With Skip to Track Middle enabled, a

-Avoid Short Songs is on, then MC-Timer
+to Avoid Short Songs is on, then MC-Timer

 will filter your playlist to play only songs that are long enough.
 However, if